-As discussion of potential military action has increased, Members debated the costs and risks of an all-out U.S. effort to achieve that result.
+As discussion of potential military action increased in the fall of 2002, Members debated the costs and risks of an all-out U.S. effort to achieve that result.
 Congress adopted H.J.Res.
 114, authorizing the President to use military force against Iraq if he determines that doing so is in the national interest and will enforce U.N.
 Security Council resolutions on Iraq.
 The measure passed the House on October 11, 2002 by a vote of 296-133, and the Senate the following day by a vote of 77-23.
 The legislation was signed into law on October 16, 2002 (P.L.
 107-243).